stevenTan01/wecantthinkofone/README.md

 ### English or pseudocode description of algorithm
-If the current position of the explorer does not contain the treasure, then record it as a checkpoint. <br>
+If the current position of the explorer does not contain the treasure, then record it as a checkpoint(snapshot) <br>
 Traverse one step towards each of the four cardinal directions <br>
 Invoke the recursive abstraction for each direction <br>

 ### class(es), with fields and methods
 MazeSolver</br>
 UserOfMazeSolver</br>
+Maze</br>

 ### version *n* wishlist
 what is the shortest way? </br>